Rose DeMaris

 Where did you find inspiration for writing “Bird Wife”?

-Finally, Montana—where I lived for 18 years—inspired me.
+Montana, where I lived for 18 years, also inspired me.
 The birds, river, mountains, and plants in this poem are all threaded to my memories of places where I walked, and things I saw, smelled and touched.

 Who is the intended audience for this piece?

-There have always been powerful figures in my imaginative life who catalyze my daydreams and my writing—male muses, many of whom I haven’t met or are no longer living.
+There have always been powerful figures in my imaginative life who catalyze my daydreams and my writing.
 As this poem made the journey from the first draft to the current version, it had different imagined audiences.
 Now it’s for anybody who might connect with it.

 Who is the poet who you most admire?
 What is your favorite poem by this poet, and why?

-There are so many!
+There are too many.
 I admire the anonymous 15th- or possibly 14th-century someone who wrote Western Wind (Westron Wynde).
-It’s the perfect little poem—the alternating lines of tetrameter and trimeter, the satisfying bit of sight rhyme, the universally relatable feelings of homesickness, loneliness, and longing—all these qualities are like strands of the beautiful braid.
+It’s a perfect little poem—the alternating lines of tetrameter and trimeter, the satisfying bit of sight rhyme, the universally relatable feelings of homesickness, loneliness, and longing—all these qualities are like strands of the beautiful braid.
 It’s a cri de coeur, and there’s a way in which it feels spontaneous and almost artless, but it isn’t; it’s crafted.
 I think that’s an eternal mark of great poetry.
 Although it is crafted, there’s a roughness to it, as if that braid feels slightly frayed.
 There’s something so disarming, vulnerable, and almost broken about “The small rain down can rain?”
-This poem accomplishes so much in just four lines.

 In your opinion, what measures the success of a poet?